robthompson16/support-for-early-career-teachers/content/education-development-trust/year-2-deepening-assessment-feedback-and-questioning/summer-week-1-mentor-materials.md

   - Model the process or procedure and thinking required to solve a particular problem, as well as showing the product
   - Can be used more than once and completed in collaboration with pupils with pupils partly or fully leading the worked example depending on the level of scaffold required.

-Watch the video from this week's ECT self-study materials.
+Watch the video from this week’s ECT self-study materials.

 Pose the questions: